-Discussion in 'Health News and Research unrelated to ME/CFS' started by Andy, Jan 13, 2018.
+Discussion in 'Other health news and research' started by Andy, Jan 13, 2018.

 Thought it was a good article.
 People often don't believe I'm disabled just because I walk around in my superman suit